isomerpages/imda-tradetrust/_about/What is TradeTrust.md

 <h3><strong><u>One Framework for Trade Digitalisation</u></strong></h3>
 <p>TradeTrust is designed as an enabler to transform your trade digitalisation
 journey.</p>
-<p><strong>TradeTrust is a framework that standardizes digital trade with enhanced security and legal certainty for international trade ecosystem.</strong>
+<p><strong>TradeTrust is a framework that standardises digital trade with enhanced security and legal certainty for international trade ecosystem.</strong>
 </p>
 <p>TradeTrust achieves this by using blockchain and cryptographic technologies,
 adhering to global standards and legal requirements to enable trusted interoperability